 Tajarin with truffle is a typical Piedmontese first course, refined and elegant, but above all simple to prepare.
 It is a type of pasta typical of Piedmont and can also be served dry or in broth.
-The touch of refinement and flavor is given by the pairing with Alba white truffle, which, thanks to its unmistakable aroma, makes this first course a great autumn classic of Piedmontese cuisine.
-Paired with Barolo, garnet red color with orange reflections.
-On the nose it is complex, fruity, elegant, intense, spicy, ethereal.
-On the palate it is austere, harmonious and persistent with excellent body.
+The touch of sophistication and flavor comes from the combination with the white truffle from Alba, which, thanks to its unmistakable aroma, makes this first course a classic autumn dish of Piedmontese cuisine.
+Paired with Barolo, a garnet red color with orange reflections.
+On the nose, it is complex, fruity, elegant, intense, spicy, ethereal.
+On the palate, it is austere, harmonious, and persistent with excellent body.

-Arrange the flour on a wooden board in a 'fountain' shape, creating a hole in the center.
-Pour the yolks, water, add salt into the hole and knead the mixture vigorously by hand.
+Arrange the flour in a 'fountain' shape on a wooden board, creating a hole in the center.
+Pour the egg yolks and water into the hole, add salt, and knead the mixture energetically by hand.

 Once smooth and homogeneous, wrap it in plastic wrap and let it rest for 2 hours in the refrigerator.

 Take the dough out of the refrigerator half an hour before use.
-Now it’s up to you to choose whether to roll it out with a rolling pin or with special pasta rolling machines.
+Now it is up to you to choose whether to roll it with a rolling pin or with specialized pasta machines.

-Once the tajarin are obtained, cook them quickly in boiling water, taking great care not to overcook them, and toss them in a pan with butter, Parmigiano, and a splash of cooking water.
+Once the tajarin is obtained, cook them quickly in boiling water, being very careful not to overcook them, and toss them in a pan with butter, parmesan, and a splash of cooking water.

 Plate them and grate the white truffle on top.